MykytaKyt/airbnb-price-prediction/README.md

 ## Usage

-This project is organized using a `Makefile` to simplify common tasks.
+This project utilizes a `Makefile` to streamline common tasks.
 Here's how to use it:

-To run whole pipeline just use:
+To run the entire pipeline from data processing to model training, execute:

 ```bash
 make all
 ```

 ### Data Processing

+Data preprocessing is the first step in the pipeline.
+It involves cleaning and preparing the dataset for analysis.
+The `data_processing.py` script performs the following tasks:

+- Loads the dataset from the `data/train.csv` file.
+- Cleans the dataset by removing unnecessary columns and converting some columns to appropriate data types.
+- Performs data transformations like currency conversion and percentage formatting.
+- Saves the preprocessed data to `data/prep.csv`.

-To preprocess the data, run the following command:
+To preprocess the data, run:

 ```bash
 make data_process